GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 The difficulty is that, unlike on other platforms, there is no way to enumerate all the connected USB devices on the web for security reasons.
 Instead, the flow is split into two parts.
 First, the web application requests devices with specific properties via [`navigator.usb.requestDevice()`](https://developer.mozilla.org/docs/Web/API/USB/requestDevice) and the user manually chooses which device they want to expose or rejects the permission prompt.
 Afterwards, the application lists the already approved and connected devices via [`navigator.usb.getDevices()`](https://developer.mozilla.org/docs/Web/API/USB/getDevices).

-At first I tried to use `requestDevice()` in the implementation of `get_device_list` handler to make usage easier.
+At first I tried to use `requestDevice()` directly in the implementation of the `get_device_list` handler.
 However, showing a permission prompt with a list of connected devices is considered a sensitive operation, and it must be triggered by user interaction (like a button click on a page), otherwise it always returns a rejected promise. libusb applications might often want to list the connected devices upon application start-up, so using `requestDevice()` was not an option.

 Instead, I had to leave invocation of `navigator.usb.requestDevice()` to the end developer, and only expose the already approved devices from `navigator.usb.getDevices()`: